 The following information provides a snap shot of Social Security disability benefits.
 Individuals may receive benefits under either Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).

-In general – benefits are very modest.
-The average SSDI benefit for a disabled worker is about $1,130 a month.
-For a family, the average benefit is $1,919 a month.
+In general, benefits are very modest.
+The average SSDI benefit for a disabled worker is about $1,171 per month.
+For a family, the average benefit is approximately $1,851 per month.

-Social Security periodically reviews individual cases to determine eligibility for disability benefits.
+Social Security periodically reviews individual cases to determine eligibility for disability benefits (aka a Continuing Disability Review or CDR).
 When Social Security reviews a case of someone already on Social Security disability benefits, they continue benefits in the vast majority of cases.

 You should appeal immediately.
-If you appeal within 10 days after being notified that your disability benefits are being ceased, you can ask that your disability benefits continue while you appeal the decision cutting off your benefits.
-If you do not appeal within the first 60 days of receiving notification, you may lose the right to appeal.
+If you appeal within 10 days of being notified that your disability benefits are being ceased, you can ask that your disability benefits continue while you appeal the decision to terminate your benefits.
+If you do not appeal within the first 60 days of receiving the notification, you may lose the right to appeal.